polakowo/datadocs/docs/big-data/data-modeling.md

 - Cons:
     - Adds complexity to source query joins.
     - Data loads must be highly controlled and managed to avoid update and insert anomalies.
+- Use cases:
+    - No frequent queries of some dimension data for needing it for information purposes.
+    - A reporting or cube architecture that needs hierarchies or slicing feature.
+    - Having fact tables that have different level of granularity.